AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex4.md

 ![Launch Setup](./images/beaconconfig.png)

-You can see that the dataset that is selected here is **Platform Demo - Website Interactions**, similar to the one you created in the previous exercise.
+You can see that the dataset that is selected here is **AEP Demo - Website Interactions**, similar to the one you created in the previous exercise.

 You can also see the Schema Mapping.
 In Schema Mapping, these fields have been connected to each other.
 The **Source Value** refers to a Data Element in Launch, while the **Target Value** refers to an XDM field, just like the fields you defined in the previous exercises.